-There are not a lot of downsides that come with RV living, but one of them is that you have to empty your black tank so let’s find the best RV sewer hoses to avoid leaks available on the market today.
+There are not a lot of downsides that come with RV living, but one of them is that you have to drain your black/waste tank so let’s find the best RV sewer hoses to avoid leaks.
 Of course, all of them are designed not to leak, but from my own experience, it doesn’t always matter what the company says.
 What matters is how the product performs in real-world use.

 See Also: How To Sanitize Your Holding Tanks

 Not only can they have leak issues, but also durability issues.
 I have had kids run over my sewer hose which has resulted in a broken one.
 So I have learned my lesson that it’s worth it to spend more for a higher quality one that is durable.

 There are a lot of things to consider when purchasing a sewer hose, and there are also a lot of accessories.
 I will answer the most frequent questions and share my recommendations for accessories at the bottom in the FAQ.
 I will also tell you why you need to get a sewer hose support and what fittings to get.